Peter Wallfisch

-Hans Peter Wallfisch (20 October 1924 – 10 November 1993) was a concert pianist and teacher, resident in Britain from 1951.
+Hans Peter Wallfisch (20 October 1924 – 10 November 1993) was a concert pianist and teacher, resident in the United Kingdom from 1951 onwards.

 Life

 Wallfisch was born in Breslau, Lower Silesia, in 1924.
-In 1938 he emigrated to Palestine; he studied at the Jerusalem Conservatoire, and was later a teacher there.
-In the late 1940s, he studied in Paris with Marguerite Long.
+In 1938, he emigrated to Palestine; he studied at the Jerusalem Conservatoire, and was later a teacher there.
+In the late-1940s, he studied in Paris with Marguerite Long.
 In 1948, he won the first prize of the Béla Bartók Competition in Budapest.

-In 1951 he moved to Britain, and in 1952 he married the cellist Anita Lasker; they had a son, the cellist Raphael Wallfisch, and a daughter.
+In 1951, he moved to the United Kingdom, and married the cellist Anita Lasker the following year; they had a son, the cellist Raphael Wallfisch, and a daughter, the psychotherapist Maya Lasker-Wallfisch.

 He performed in Europe and elsewhere.
-As well as the classics, he was interested in lesser-known music of different nations; among English composers he was particularly interested in the music of Frank Bridge, and also of Kenneth Leighton, who dedicated compositions to him.
+As well as the Classics, he was interested in lesser-known music of different nations; among English composers he was particularly interested in the music of Frank Bridge, and also of Kenneth Leighton, who dedicated compositions to him.

-From 1973 until 1991 Wallfisch was professor of piano at the Royal College of Music.
-In that year he suffered a stroke which affected his ability to play, and ceased performing in public.
+From 1973-91 Wallfisch was Professor of piano at the Royal College of Music.
+In the latter year, he suffered a stroke which affected his ability to play; so ceased performing in public.
 He died in London in 1993.